emfcamp/Website/templates/about/swap-shop.md

 * Items that are illegal in the UK
 * Weapons
-* Anything with non-obvious hazards (for example asbestos, chemical, or explosive hazards, Ionisation Chambers, radioactives (no more orphan source events please)
+* Anything with non-obvious hazards (for example asbestos, chemical, or explosive hazards, Ionisation Chambers, Radioactives (no more orphan source events please)
 * Anything that would be in breach of the [EMF code of conduct](/code-of-conduct)